troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 :label: fig:expgrowth:bacteriajar
 :align: center
 :width: 100%
 :alt: The last 90 minutes in the sequence of bacteria (green) growing in a jar, doubling every 10 minutes.
 For the first 22.5 hours, hardly anything would be visible.
-Note that the upward rise of green "bars" makes an exponential curve.
+Note that the upward rise of green "bars" makes an exponential curve.
 The last 90 minutes in the sequence of bacteria (green) growing in a jar, doubling every 10 minutes.
 For the first 22.5 hours, hardly anything would be visible.
 Note that the upward rise of green "bars" makes an exponential curve.
 ```